Skip to main content

 • Meningococcal disease types A, C, W, and Y

-• Tetanus, diphtheria, and whooping cough (pertussis) (the “Tdap” vaccine)
+• Tetanus, diphtheria, and whooping cough (pertussis) booster (the “Tdap” vaccine)

-These vaccines are given as part of Public Health's School Immunization Program.
-If they are missed, they can be received up to and including 18 years of age.
-Black youth should also receive COVID-19 and influenza vaccines as recommended.
+These vaccines are given as part of the School Immunization Program.
+If missed, they can be received for free until the person turns 19.
+Black youth should also continue to receive their COVID-19 vaccine as recommended.
+Youth who missed their grade 7 vaccines can call their local Public Health office to schedule catch-up vaccines.

-The Meningococcal B vaccine is offered for free to certain youth aged 25 years and under who are moving into a large group living setting with other young adults for the first time.
+The Meningococcal B vaccine is offered for free to certain youth aged 25 years and under who are moving into a large group living setting with other young adults for the first time, like a university dorm or residence.
 More information is available here

 Back to Top